Here’s why you should.

 Jottings from my Reading Journal

-I discovered the American author, Anne Tyler, in 1990 when I read BI which won the Pullitzer Prize in 1989.
+I discovered the American author, Anne Tyler, in 1990 when I read Breathing Lessons (1988) which won the Pullitzer Prize in 1989.
 I didn’t immediately latch on to her writing but reread it five years later.
 My reading journal records: ‘Completely forgotten it from first time.
 Gentle, subtle – time and characters’ lives woven together.’
 I’m afraid the word ‘subtle’ will keep recurring in this piece.

-Iis a particular favourite; I recorded ‘Brilliant.
+Dinner at the Homesick Restaurant (1982) is a particular favourite.
+I recorded ‘Brilliant.
 Amazing how quickly she involves the reader in her characters’ lives.
 Subtle and addictive’.
 Then over the years I have read most of her early books including A Slipping Down Life (1970), Celestial Navigation (1974) and Earthly Possessions (1977) – not quite in the same league as the period starting in 1982 with Dinner.
 From then on I eagerly awaited each new book.

-One I particularly admire is I(1998) ‘Her subtle style works its magic.
-The character Barnaby Gaitlin, supposed 30yr old loser doing odd jobs for old folks, enters your mind & soul so much you just read on to find out whether he finds happiness.
+Another I admire is Patchwork Planet (1996) ‘Her subtle style works its magic.
+The character Barnaby Gaitlin, supposed 30 year-old loser doing odd jobs for old folks, enters your mind & soul so much you just read on to find out whether he finds happiness.
 Quiet observations about living and dying.
 Bit like The Accidental Tourist in tone & outcome – finding love in the unexpected.’

 ©Dee La Vardera 24/01/2010